National Baptist Convention, USA: Presidency

-In 1953, Joseph H. Jackson of Chicago became the NBC USA President, serving until 1982.
-His 29-year tenure was the longest of any president, and spanned some of the most active years of the Civil Rights Movement.
+In 1953, Joseph H. Jackson of Chicago became the NBC USA president, serving until 1982.
+His 29-year tenure was the longest of any president, and spanned some of the most active years of the civil rights movement.
 During these years, African Americans gained passage of federal laws protecting and enforcing their rights to public access and voting, especially in the South.
 Among President Jackson's many contributions were new commissions and restructuring of the convention.
 He also purchased the National Baptist Freedom Farm and set up an unrestricted scholarship at Roosevelt University.
 He was noted for low tolerance of dissent.
 He said that social protests were not enough, but people needed to prove their economic productivity as well.

 In 1983, T. J. Jemison became president of the convention, serving for 12 years.
 He completed construction of the Baptist World Center, a headquarters for the convention in Nashville, Tennessee.
 He spoke out on public issues more than some presidents, and expressed his opposition to the Gulf War.
 In a controversial statement, he spoke in favor of the noted African American boxer Mike Tyson, who had been convicted of rape.
 The uproar caused by Jemison's remarks translated into a deep decline of membership and associated churches in the convention in 1992.
 Later presidents built up the national convention again.

 Henry Lyons of Florida was elected president in 1994.
 The Lyons tenure was characterized by much activity as he established a unified program, reduced the debt on the Baptist World Center, and dissolved the debt on the Sunday School Publishing Board.
 In addition, many commissions were added to the convention.
-Legal problems, however, forced Lyons to resign from the presidency.
-Lyons unsuccessfully ran again for President in 2009 with National Congress President, R.B.
-Holmes of Tallahassee, Florida, as his Vice-President.
+Legal problems, however, forced Lyons to resign from the presidency after he was convicted of stealing approximately $4 million on homes, jewelry, and a mistress.
+Lyons unsuccessfully ran again for president in 2009 with National Congress President, R.B.
+Holmes of Tallahassee, Florida, as his vice-president.